chenxing3/Waveman/README.md

 nosignal folder is to store image with quiet signal.

 #### Step 3.
-Sum up all the images and make a train and valid dataset.
-Then combine them in a file with tfrecord format
+Sum up all the images and make train and valid datasets.
+Then combine all the images in a file with tfrecord format

     $ python Make_dataset.py --ImageList=./list/Image_folder_list.xlsx --SpeciesList=./list/Species_label.xlsx